areaDetector/ADGenICam/docs/ADGenICam/ADGenICam.rst

     field(DISA, "0")
     info(autosaveFields, "DESC ZRSV ONSV TWSV THSV FRSV FVSV SXSV SVSV EISV NISV TESV ELSV TVSV TTSV FTSV FFSV TSE PINI VAL") }

+This Python script, and the one to create medm screens described next, attempt to name the EPICS records as the name of the GenICam feature, preceded by the string `GC_` to prevent conflict with any record names already defined in areaDetector.
+However, many GenICam feature names are quite long and this would lead to record names that are too long, particularly since they will have IOC-specific prefixes added to them.
+The Python scripts limit the record names to being 20 characters.
+This truncation is done by trimming *words* in the name to 3 characters, where words are defined to begin with an upper-case character.
+The words are trimmed from left to right until the record name is no more than 20 characters.
+For example, the GenICam feature name `AutoExposureTimeLowerLimit` has the record name `GC_AutExpTimLowLimit`.
+This trimming algorithm is different from the one in aravisGigE_, and has the advantage that the names are more readable, and a given GenICam feature name will almost always result in the same record name, which was not true for aravisGigE_.
+In aravisGigE_ the feature names were truncated to 16, and a final digit was assigned in case of duplicate names.

+For example, for the GenICam property `AcquisitionFrameRate` on a Point Grey BlackFly 20E4C aravisGigE_ produces the record name
+`$(P)$(R)AcquisitionFram1`, while ADGenICam produces `$(P)$(R)GC_AcqFrameRate`, which is more understandable because it includes the word `Rate`.
+Furthermore ADGenICam produces this same record name for this feature on the FLIR Oryx 51S5, while aravisGigE produces `$(P)$(R)AcquisitionFram6`, which is different from what is produces for the BlackFly camera.
+This is because the number of duplicate names after truncation is different for the 2 cameras.

 Python script to create medm screens
 ------------------------------------